untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 Both FXAA and SMAA write their result into `antiAliasingTexture`.
 The `outputTransform` pass reads from this texture when AA is active, or directly from `lookTexture` when `antiAliasingMode == .none`.

+Gaussian splat pixels are left as the splat pass blended them.
+A splat image has no geometric edge to smooth, only fine structure the filters would blur, so FXAA and the SMAA neighbourhood blend read the Gaussian pass's coverage (the alpha of `gaussianColorMap`, cleared and drawn every frame) and keep a pixel's colour in proportion to it: a fully covered pixel returns the source unchanged, a partly covered one blends between the filtered and the source colour.
+Meshes, gizmos and the environment behind and around the splats are filtered as before.

 > **Debug views that expose AA internals:**
 > - `renderDebugViewMode = .fxaaEdgeDebug` — shows the luma-gradient edge map computed by FXAA
 > - `renderDebugViewMode = .smaaEdges` — shows the edge detection output (stops before blend weights)